 Delivering a learning journey for your team as well as a technical solution.

-We believe there is no value at all in building a complex book or tool to guide the category management.
-The real value is in the four hands construction together, with the client team, understanding their specific reality and embedding it in the solution.
+We believe there is no value at all in building a complex book or tool to guide category management.
+The real value is in the construction together, with the client team, understanding their specific reality and embedding it in the solution.

-Our client, a specialized appliance retailer with >100 stores (part of retail group with USD 1bn+ revenue) came to us facing problems of high stock and fulfilment issues.
+Our client, a specialized appliance retailer with >100 stores (part of a retail group with USD 1bn+ revenue) came to us facing problems with high stock and fulfillment issues.